 Wolves thump Clippers to end 13-game skid

 Russell was nursing a right quad contusion but did take the microphone to speak to the crowd before the game to promise better things ahead.
 Results came sooner than expected.
-Karl-Anthony Towns scored 22 points with 12 rebounds and nine assists.
+Karl-Anthony Towns scored 22 points with 13 rebounds and nine assists.
 Beasley made a career-best seven 3-pointers in his Wolves debut.
-McLaughlin's point total was a career-high, while James Johnson added 15 points, also in his Minnesota debut.
-McLaughlin had 11 assists, while Beasley had 10 rebounds.
+McLaughlin's point total was a career-high.
+James Johnson added 15 points, also in his Minnesota debut.
+McLaughlin had 11 assists, and Beasley had 10 rebounds.

 It was all Minnesota from the outset.
 The Timberwolves scored 40 points in the first quarter, 41 in the second and saw Allen Crabbe hit a 3-pointer at the third-quarter buzzer to push the lead to 112-88.
 The 81 points over the first two quarters were a Timberwolves record for a half.
 Towns had played 10 games since returning from a 15-game absence because of a knee injury, but the Wolves lost them all.